Playing Dice with the Universe: Programming Quantum Computers to Play Traditional Games: Methods

 \subsection{Choosing the next move based on quantum sampling}

-Given the above setup (or equivalent setup for any other competitive game) that encodes the rules and win state for the game, as well as any assumptions about how the computer's opponent will play (in our case, the assumption of minimally strategic play), the general algorithm for strategic play is:
+Given the above setup (or equivalent for another game) encoding the rules and win state, as well as any assumptions about an opponent's strategy (here, the assumption of minimally strategic play), the general algorithm is: